codacy/docs/docs/related-tools/tool-developer-guide-using-scala.md

 As a final note, you may write the code to run the tool in any way you want.
 Simply return the results from the external tool at the end of the **apply** method, and our code will take care of the rest.

-If you have any doubts about the template please contact us.
+If you have any questions about the template please contact us at <support@codacy.com>.